CamelCaseName/RumbleParty/README.md

 4. Select and HouseParty.exe from where the game is installed.
 5. Select the latest Version of MelonLoader.
 6. Click the INSTALL or RE-INSTALL button.
-9. Place the Freecam.dll into the Mods folder.
+9. Place the RumbleParty.dll into the Mods folder.

 After this the installation directory of the game should contain a new folder called `Mods`.
 Then Move the downloaded `.dll` into this folder and start the game.

 Connect your devices and off you go.

+You can also specify your own intiface engine with the connection string here `House Party/UserData/MelonPreferences.cfg`.